1. What is the legal framework governing bribery in Italy?

 It cannot be excluded that a holding company may be deemed liable for bribery offences committed within its subsidiaries.
 The legal concept of “responsibility rise” was developed through case law in a few cases.

-In particular, the involvement of the holding company pursuant to the 231 Decree was recognized in cases when the holding company had an interest in/obtained an advantage from the behaviors of the subsidiary and one or more of its chief executive officers/employees aided or abetted in the criminal offence.
+In particular, the involvement of the holding company for acts committed within the subsidiary pursuant to the 231 Decree was recognized in cases when the holding company had an interest in/obtained an advantage from the behaviors of the managers/employees of the subsidiary and one or more of its chief executive officers/employees aided or abetted in the criminal offence.
 In any case, this is not to be assumed and will depend on the circumstances of each case.

 7. Are facilitation payments (i.e. small payments to speed up routine governmental action) considered bribes?

-Facilitation payments are not expressly defined by the ICC and are not expressly prohibited, but they may integrate an undue advantage for the public official, which would cause them to fall under the scope of bribery offences provided for by the ICC.
+Facilitation payments are not expressly defined by the ICC and are not expressly prohibited, but they may integrate an undue advantage offered or provided to the public official, which would cause them to fall under the scope of bribery offences provided for by the ICC.

 8. Does the legal framework restrict political and charitable contributions?

-However, a political or charitable contribution could be regarded as a bribe if given or received with the intention of inducing a public official to act improperly, or as a reward for having done so.
+However, a political or charitable contribution could be regarded as a bribe if unduly offered, given or received with the intention of inducing a public official to perform his/her own public duty or for the improper performance of his/her public function or activity, or as a reward for having done so.

 9. Does the legal framework place restrictions on hospitality?

-Hospitality/promotional expenditures are not expressly mentioned by the ICC and therefore gifts, travel expenses, meals or entertainment for the benefit of public officials are not specifically prohibited.
+Hospitality/promotional expenditures are not expressly mentioned by the ICC and therefore the payment for gifts, travel expenses, meals or entertainment (or the offer/promise thereof) for the benefit of public officials is not specifically prohibited.

 However, in light of the above-mentioned definition of a bribe, it is likely that this kind of expenditure in favor of public officials could be seen as an advantage falling under the scope of bribery offences provided for by the ICC.